About the Journal

-Journal of Advanced Veterinary Research (established 2011) is an international journal that publishes researches in all matters relevant to the veterinary profession.
+Journal of Advanced Veterinary Research (established 2011) is an international journal indexed on Scopus, that publishes researches in all matters relevant to the veterinary profession.
 The mission of the Journal is to provide students, veterinarians and researchers with the current advanced researches in different veterinary disciplines.
 The key objective of the Journal is to promote the art and science of veterinary medicine and the betterment of animal health and production.

 ISSN (Print): 2090-6269